enriquesaez/enriquesaez/README.md

 # About Me:

-- 👋 Hi, I’m Enrique (@enriquesaez), Senior UI developer and Product Designer.
+  - Hi, I’m Enrique (@enriquesaez), Senior UI developer and Product Designer.
-  - Link to my portfolio: http://esaez.atwebpages.com/
+  - Link to my website: https://enriquesaez.000webhostapp.com/

   ---

-- 👀 I have experience in the IT sector for clients such as BBVA, Banc Sabadell, Deutsche Bank, RedSys among other clients, with job references, in Spain and other countries.
+- I have experience in the IT sector for clients such as BBVA, Banc Sabadell, Deutsche Bank, RedSys among other clients, with job references, in Spain and other countries.

 - ✨ I have competences in:

+  - Figma, Adobe, Sketch, Invision.
+  - Design Systems.
   - Semantic HTML5 & CSS3-SASS.
-  - Flexbox & Grid.
   - BEM and OOCCS syntax.
   - Mobile first & Responsive web Design.
   - GIT, repositories and version control.
   - JavaScript interactions and navigability.
   - Interaction Design.
-  - Figma, Adobe, Sketch, Invision, Zeplin.

 ---